Oct

 Photo: Marguerite Reardon, CNET.

-The Wall Street Journal’s Rachel Emma Silverman describes the workings of one prototypical 21st-century “completely office-less” company: Web-services company Automattic Inc., which has 123 employees working in 26 countries, 94 cities and 28 U.S. states — all working from home.
+The Wall Street Journal’s Rachel Emma Silverman describes the workings of one prototypical 21st-century “completely office-less” company: Web-services company Automattic Inc., which has 123 employees working in 26 countries, 94 cities and 28 U.S. states — all working from home.“Nobody knows for sure how many completely office-less companies there are or how fast their ranks are growing, but management researchers say such firms are still rare,” Silverman writes.
+But their ranks are growing.

 Still, while virtual workplaces have a lot of pluses, there are still a lot of minuses as well that need to be overcome — both on the management and employee side.
 Managers often feel they are not in control of things when employees are not within sight.
 Plus, there may be data security or confidentiality concerns.
 For employees, there are often feelings of isolation and being left out of the career-advancement loop.